wp-kit/registry/README.md

 # WPKit Registry

-This is a Themosis PHP Component that handles Post Type and Taxonomy registration.
+This is a Themosis PHP Component that handles Post Type and Taxonomy Registration.

 Themosis already has a PostTypeBuilder and TaxonomyBuilder but this repo just simplifies the process by using Doctrine Inflector so that the only argument required to generate a PostType or Taxonomy is the name.